 Risk exposure can be high in tail-spend categories where there is a lack of control and visibility.

 Things to consider

 - Spend visibility - Figure out what is being bought, from whom, where, and for how much compared to market value.
 Without an effective eProcurement platform in place to capture spend at source, it can be difficult to extract meaningful and accurate data from the organization's Chart of Accounts.

 - Increase your capacity for spend under management - Help your Procurement team to free up their time to apply professional processes ‘further down the tail’ of spend by streamlining and automating routine administrative processes.

 - Establish purchase controls - Drive as much spend onto a purchase-to-pay technology platform to simplify processes and increase financial control and visibility.
-Make it easy for staff to buy from preferred suppliers, contracts, and catalogues while ensuring compliance with authorisation policies and other purchase controls.
+Make it easy for staff to buy from preferred suppliers, contracts, and catalogs whilst ensuring compliance with authorization policies and other purchase controls.

 Yes – it’s a lot to do and it doesn’t happen overnight.
 But you might be surprised how quickly you can see results.

 Download the Proactis white paper: Tail-Spend Management: How to squeeze savings from the most fragmented 20% of spend.